 Of course, the first thing you should do is contact the police.
 Nowadays, the authorities have modern technologies that largely help in various crimes.
 Therefore, the chances of finding your possessions aren’t slim to none for sure.

 In addition, there are many websites where you can report unethical companies of any kind.
 There are even websites like Moving Scam where you can notify others specifically about cheating removals companies.
-Most companies also have online presence in various websites that encourage leaving testimony.
+Most companies also have an online presence in various websites that encourage leaving a testimony.

 When it comes to your belongings, don’t count on amateurs.
 Instead, spend a few hours to properly check the market and the companies you got quotes from.
 Better safe than sorry!